,

 Brides Waterfall Peru

-There’s a beautiful 165-foot waterfall outside the city of Cajamarca, Peru, that forms the shape of a bride in her wedding dress.
-Like Lebanon’s Baatara gorge waterfall, the waterfall of the bride is one of Peru’s best-kept secrets.
+Is nature greater than any human artist?
+There’s a beautiful 55-foot waterfall outside the city of Cajamarca, Peru, that forms the shape of a bride in her wedding dress.
+Like Lebanon’s Baatara Gorge Waterfall, the waterfall of the bride is one of Peru’s best-kept secrets.

 The water source for the cascade is a cave that starts 650 feet above the falls.
 The hidden cave and sudden barrage of whiteness create a phenomenon known as pareidolia, where people see shapes in objects.
-In this case, the waterfall gives the ghostly impression of a lady wearing a white veil.

-“In times of yore, a couple of lovers who loved each other deeply despite the rivalry of their families, decided to get married, but on the big day so special for both, the father of the bride took a rifle and shoots the groom propitiating him the death instantaneously, this act caused the bride wrapped in tears and with a huge grief to run out with her beautiful dress towards the mountains, and being there when she could not bear the sadness of losing her beloved, she made a pact with the Apu and the Pachamama, which turned it into a beautiful waterfall, so that everyone could appreciate its beauty for all eternity.”
+โ€œIn times of yore, a couple of lovers who loved each other deeply despite the rivalry of their families, decided to get married, but on the big day so special for both, the father of the bride took a rifle and shoots the groom propitiating him the death instantaneously, this act caused the bride wrapped in tears and with a huge grief to run out with her beautiful dress towards the mountains, and being there when she could not bear the sadness of losing her beloved, she made a pact with the Apu and the Pachamama, which turned it into a beautiful waterfall, so that everyone could appreciate its beauty for all eternity.”

 Waterfall of the Bride Peru